INTERNSHIPS

-- Open records requests
+- Filing Open records requests

 - Reviewing case documents

-- Drafting memos and work product documents
+- Creating work product documents and drafting memos

 - Interviewing clients and witnesses